Sergey Aksenenko

 Serhiy Ivanovych Aksenenko (Аксененко Сергій Іванович; born 1967) is a Ukrainian politician, writer and journalist.
-He has served as a member of Parliament of Ukraine from 1994 till 1998.
+He served as a member of Parliament of Ukraine from 1994 till 1998 representing the Lutuhyne electoral district No. 254.
 He is a member of the Communist Party of Ukraine (since 1992).

-Biography
+Early life

+Aksenenko was born on 25 May 1967 in Artsyz, which was then part of Odesa Oblast in the Soviet Union.
 He graduated from the University of Luhansk in 1991.

-He served in the Soviet Army from 1985 to 1987, received the rank of sergeant.
+He served in the Soviet Army from 1985 to 1987, receiving the rank of sergeant.
+He then worked in a variety of jobs: he worked as a locksmith, a school teacher of geography and biology, a correspondent for the local Lutuhyne newspaper, and an editor for "Luga-TV".

 He has published a number of books.

+Political career

+Delegate to the All-Ukrainian Conference (March 1993) and the CPU Reconstruction Congress (June 1993).
 From May 1994 to May 1998 – People's Deputy of Ukraine – Lutuhyne Constituency № 254, Luhansk region.
+At the time of his election, he was the youngest member of the Verkhovna Rada.
 Chairman of the Subcommittee on Audiovisual Mass Media of the Committee on Legislative Freedom of Speech and Mass Media.